danielemalitesta/FairDiffRec/README.md

 # Fairness in Diffusion Recommender Models
-This is the official implementation of the paper "_Fairness in Diffusion Recommender Models: Insights from an Empirical Study of DiffRec_".
+This is the official implementation of the paper "_Bias Detection in Diffusion-based Recommendation: Insights from an Empirical Study of DiffRec_".

 The current repository is inspired by the code of the paper "_Diffusion Recommender Model_", published at SIGIR 2023:
 ```